 My very first video is about focusing on customers.
 That's a pretty obvious starting point, because, without customers, running a business is pointless, and paying bills and salaries is difficult.

 But then again, not everybody seems to have understood this simple truth.
 I would even say that, judging from my own experience, awful customer service is quite common, and the reason may be that it is not so obvious how a customer-focused organization can be created.
-So today we speak about how customer-centricity works, and how the YaSM framework helps you with becoming customer-centric.
+So today we speak about how customer-centricity works, and how the YaSM model helps you with becoming customer-centric.

 To start with, I'd like to raise one important point: Customer-centricity is not about fulfilling every imaginable wish of all customers at any cost.
 It is rather about providing adequate services for certain groups of customers, based on their needs, and customer centricity must go hand in hand with trade-offs between what your customers ask for and the cost of providing it.
 After all, if you have lots of happy customers that do not make you profits, running your business will also be pointless.